blablacar/blablatech/_posts/2015-07-23-how-did-google-perceive-our-seo-migration-to-blablacar-fr.md

 A website migration is always a risky task.
 Just as a reminder, we changed our brand name in France from covoiturage to BlaBlaCar in April 2013.
-We decided to switch the domain name only beginning June 2015 because we thought it was time do it in France: *blablacar* is now much more popular than the term *covoiturage*.
+We decided to switch the domain name only beginning June 2015 because we thought it was time to do it in France: *blablacar* is now much more popular than the term *covoiturage*.
 The main goal was to unify our brand domain names everywhere, the SEO challenge was to make sure traffic loss would be kept to a minimum.

 ## What we did?